Skip to content

 def delete_session(session_id: str) -> None

-This method terminates and removes a session, cleaning up any resources associated with it.
+Terminates and removes a session from the Sandbox, cleaning up any resources associated with it.

 Arguments: